Degagelemming95/EruptionMC/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 ErruptionMC is a fork of GeyserMC which is a bridge between Minecraft Bedrock and Java Edition.

-Modified version of GeyserMC which is an open collaboration software by CubeCraft Games.
-This project is not affiliated with CubeCraft Games nor any of their services including GeyserMC.

-Special thanks to the GeyserMC project for being a base software for us to modify!!
+GeyserMC is an open collaboration software by CubeCraft Games.
+This project is a modfiied version of GeyserMC and it is not affiliated with CubeCraft Games nor any of their services.
+This build of Geyser is not supported by GeyserMC, all issues regarding GeyserMC should be made there.
+Special Thanks to GeyserMC for being a base software for us to modify.

 ### Currently supporting Minecraft Bedrock v1.16.100 - v1.16.210 and Minecraft Java v1.16.4 - v1.16.5.